typedb/typedb-docs/12-comparisons/02-graph-databases-and-typedb.md

 ---
-pageTitle: Property Graph Databases and Grakn
+pageTitle: Property Graph Databases and TypeDB
-keywords: graql, query, cypher, neo4j, graph database, property graph database
+keywords: typeql, query, cypher, neo4j, graph database, property graph database
-longTailKeywords: graql queries, graql query structure, cypher
+longTailKeywords: typeql queries, typeql query structure, cypher
-Summary: Comparing Property Graph Databases to Grakn
+Summary: Comparing Property Graph Databases to TypeDB
 ---
-## Comparing Grakn to Property Graph Databases
+## Comparing TypeDB to Property Graph Databases

 Graph databases have matured into mainstream technologies and are becoming increasingly valuable to organisations across any industry.
 They are more flexible than traditional relational databases as they allow us to leverage the relationships in our data in a way that relational databases cannot do.
 In a time when organisations are trying to get the most out of their data, this creates opportunities for any organisation.

 However, developing with graph databases leads to plenty of challenges, in particular when it comes to data modelling and maintaining consistency of our data, among others.
-In what follows, we discuss how Grakn compares to graph databases, in particular labelled property graphs, and how Grakn addresses these challenges.
+In what follows, we discuss how TypeDB compares to graph databases, in particular labelled property graphs, and how TypeDB addresses these challenges.
 While both technologies share some similarities, they are fundamentally different.
-We'll look at how to read & write data, how to model complex domains and we'll also look at Grakn's ability to perform automated reasoning.
+We'll look at how to read & write data, how to model complex domains and we'll also look at TypeDB's ability to perform automated reasoning.

-The main differences between Grakn and graph databases can be summarised as:
+The main differences between TypeDB and graph databases can be summarised as:

-1. **Grakn provides a concept-level schema** with a type system that fully implements the Entity-Relationship (ER) model.
+1. **TypeDB provides a concept-level schema** with a type system that fully implements the Entity-Relationship (ER) model.
 Instead, graph databases use vertices and edges without integrity constraints imposed in the form of a schema
-2. **Grakn contains a built-in automated reasoner**, graph databases don't provide native reasoning capabilities
+2. **TypeDB contains a built-in automated reasoner**, graph databases don't provide native reasoning capabilities
-3. **Grakn is an abstraction layer over a graph.** Grakn leverages a graph database under the hood to create a higher-level abstraction, resulting in both technologies working at different levels of abstraction
+3. **TypeDB is an abstraction layer over a graph.** TypeDB leverages a graph database under the hood to create a higher-level abstraction, resulting in both technologies working at different levels of abstraction

 There are several different graph technologies available.
 Some of these are based on RDF and SPARQL, others are imperative, path-based query languages based on Gremlin.
 Most popular, however, is Cypher, which has grown to become the most adopted graph database query language for property graphs.
 For this reason, in this comparison we'll just focus on Cypher and labelled property graphs.
-For a comparison of Grakn to Semantic Web Technologies, you can read [this](https://dev.grakn.ai/docs/comparisons/semantic-web-and-grakn).
+For a comparison of TypeDB to Semantic Web Technologies, you can read [this](https://docs.vaticle.com/docs/comparisons/semantic-web-and-typeql).

 ## The Challenges of Working with a Graph Database